 Spend The Night At Point Lookout State Park, Maryland's Most Haunted Campground

 Previously, we discussed Point Lookout State Park, particularly the haunted lighthouse.
 Around 3,000 people died on the grounds when this spot was a prisoner of war camp during the Civil War.
 Today, eerie tales swirl about this historic place not only from inside the lighthouse but also from visitors, including campers.
+Have you ever experienced haunted overnight camping?
+Well, here’s your chance!
 Read on to see if you could brave a stay at this allegedly haunted campground in Maryland.

 Point Lookout State Park is located at 11175 Point Lookout Road, Scotland MD 20687.
 For more information, visit the official website of Point Lookout State Park.

 Would you dare stay overnight at this haunted campground in Maryland?
 Why or why not?
+Have you ever experienced overnight haunted camping?
 Let us know in the comments!
 If you’re into the paranormal, make sure to check out these 15 haunted places in Maryland.

 haunted campground in maryland